tibe314/ShakkiTekoaly/documentation/Beginners_guide.md

     b) you can supply the token via the LICHESS_TOKEN environment variable

 6. Now you can try the Tiralabra chess bot.
 One possible way to start the bot: after login, select “PLAY WITH THE COMPUTER” at https<span></span>://lichess.org/.
 Then choose which pieces you want to play.
+Finally, at the command line, type
+    *$ ./gradlew build*,
-Finally, at the command line, type *./gradlew build*, then if you inserted your token as environment variable App.java *./gradlew run --args="--lichess"* or, if you didn't, *./gradlew run --args="--lichess --token=put_token_here"* .
+then if you inserted your token as environment variable:
+    *./gradlew run --args="--lichess"*
+or, if you didn't,
+    *./gradlew run --args="--lichess --token=put_token_here"* .

 7. Your chess bot will start playig with random moves, that is, very poorly.
 Your task is now to create a real A.I. bot!